keval17-wq/Thesis-COMP4092/Week6/log6.md

 ## Work Completed

 1. **Excel Sheet for Extensive Evaluation Criteria:**
    - In response to the assessment rubric shared in Week 4, I created an Excel sheet outlining the extensive evaluation criteria.
-This document reflects a thorough understanding of the assessment requirements and will be attached for review during the Week 5 meeting.
+This document reflects a thorough understanding of the assessment requirements and was attached for review during the Week 5 meeting.

 2. **Google Drive:**
     - Google Drive has been updated with a template file, as well as an attempt at abstract of the said project proposal due this week.
 I have also uploaded a final list of resources relevent to the thesis topic at this point from my research in the same domain so far.